petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 then start adding to the pipeline for everything that needs to be created after.

-## Problems CR avoids

-- Do I need to rerun this script/notebook?
-It's kind of heavy.

-## Premature abstraction and the curse of design

-Keep your project general at first.
-That is, dump all files into a single place.
-Don't split into a bunch of different projects, e.g., one for your proposal, one for the experiment, one for the analysis code, one for the journal article, and one for the thesis.

-It's almost always better to go from large to small than the other way around.
-In software development,
-this principle is known as premature abstraction, and it is well known that the wrong abstraction is much more expensive than no abstraction at all.

-A similar concept is that of a "monorepo," or a single repository containing multiple sub-projects.
-This is much better than excessive fragmentation.
-In fact,
-Google uses a single monorepo for most of their code.

 ## 'Trunk-based' development

 Experimentation is necessary,